haproxytech/haproxy/blog/building_service_mesh/README.md

 An example of such script is included in the repo too.
 It embeds configuration for a sidecar which:
-* expose the 'www' local application on the external network
+* expose the 'sample' local application on the external network
-* expose a remote 'redis' service on the loopback, to be consumed by the local 'www' service
+* expose a remote 'redis' service on the loopback, to be consumed by the local 'sample' service

 Usage
 =====